Understanding the Term Mobile SEO Optimization?

 Well here are some necessary factors or guidelines by the Google and other top search engines to keep in mind while optimizing your website for Mobiles and other Smart Devices.

+The very first Mobile SEO factor is page speed of your website.
 The faster pages rank higher, produce maximum conversions and leave an appealing as well as user returning effect.

 Page Speed can be referred as Page Load Time; “it is the total time in which your webpage content is fully displayed”.

 Google has clearly declared that a better site speed is an indication towards being showed in its search results.
-As Google is measuring the page load time from the first byte but it doesn’t mean that slower websites are not shown in search result, these are also indexed but indexed with fewer pages within the search engine crawling budget limit which pours a negative effect in your indexation.
+As Google is measuring the page load time from the first byte but it doesn’t mean that slower websites are not shown in the search result, these are also indexed but indexed with fewer pages within the search engine crawling budget limit which pours a negative effect in your indexation.

 Because a webpage with longer load time will produce a higher bounce rate and a lower average time on page.
-Also a business webpage will have to face a minimum conversion rate.
+Also, a business webpage will have to face a minimum conversion rate.

 How to Increase the Page Load Time?